Average Weather in Janesville Wisconsin, United States

-The topography within 2 miles of Janesville contains only modest variations in elevation, with a maximum elevation change of 161 feet, and an average elevation above sea level of 825 feet.
+The topography within 2 miles of Janesville contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 825 feet.
 Within 10 miles also contains only modest variations in elevation (299 feet).
-Within 50 miles contains very significant variations in elevation (1,047 feet).
+Within 50 miles contains only modest variations in elevation (1,047 feet).

 The area within 2 miles of Janesville is covered by artificial surfaces (92%), within 10 miles by cropland (84%), and within 50 miles by cropland (81%).